+We value the views of our stakeholders and continually seek to better understand and respond to the material issues that concern them.
 Woodside considers sustainability issues to be material if they have the potential to impact our ability to achieve our business strategy, our reputation, or are of material concern to our stakeholders.

 Each year we conduct a materiality assessment to identify the sustainability issues of significance to our stakeholders and our business.
 The outcomes of this process guide the content of our Sustainable Development Report.
-More information on Woodside's materiality process can be found in the Sustainable Development Report 2016.
+More information on Woodside's materiality process can be found in the Sustainable Development Report 2017.

 Find out more about our GRI boundaries for sustainability issues.